Xifaxan for IBS(Irritable Bowel Syndrome)

 Serious adverse effects are possible with Xifaxan.
 If you experience any of the following effects, contact your healthcare practitioner straight away.
 If your symptoms seem life-threatening, dial 911.

-Xifaxan’s severe adverse effects can include swelling in Arms’ or legs’ (peripheral edema), and abdominal bloating (ascites).
+Xifaxan’s severe adverse effects can include swelling in the Arms’ or legs’ (peripheral edema), and abdominal bloating (ascites).
 A rash, hives, breathing difficulties, or swelling of the mouth, face, lips, tongue, or neck are all indications of an allergic reaction that can be caused by severe side effects.

 If you experience cramps, stomach pain, or very loose, watery, or bloody stools, inform your healthcare professional right once.
 Without first consulting, your practitioner, avoid using any over-the-counter (OTC) drugs to treat diarrhea.